 - one VM running OS X Yosemite as my “Admin Station”

 All VMs are essentially on the same isolated network as I have configured each VM to use “NAT” for their Network Settings.
 My AD server’s FQDN is

 dc01.pretend.co with an IP address of

 jss.pretend.co with the static IP address of

 192.168.204.2/24.
 I’ve configured my test AD server to have the domain of “PRETEND” and it is also providing DNS (forwarding to the gateway), and both the JSS and “Admin Station” are pointing to the AD server for DNS lookups.

 For debugging the AD environment, I’m going to do a host of the “pretend.co” which should give me a list of all the domain controllers, next I would verify the forward and reverse DNS names to IP address of my domain controllers, then finally verify some LDAP SRV records.

 Here is the result of my test environment.
-You’re results should hopefully have more AD serviers populated, but otherwise it would be close to this gist:
+You’re results should have more AD servers populated, but otherwise it would be close to this gist:

 What to look for when debugging DNS